Community safety office

 Crime statistics in this report from off-campus venues and adjacent streets were compiled in collaboration with the Portland police bureau.
 These statistics are substantiated by the community safety office in collaboration with the dean of students and the Portland police bureau.
 Double counting of these crimes is avoided by an oversight process conducted by the office of community safety.

-If you have any questions about the prevention of crime on campus, please call "0" or 503-771-1112, extension "0" or stop by 28 West and ask to meet with a crime prevention staff member.
+If you have any questions about the prevention of crime on campus, please call "0" or 503-771-1112, extension "0" or stop by 28 West and ask to meet with a member of the community safety team.